AbhishekSavaliya/JS-doc/README.md

 # JS-documentation

 ## Introduction:
-* initially created to “make web pages alive”.
+* Initially created to “make web pages alive”.
 * Scripts are provided and executed as plain text.
 They don’t need special preparation or compilation to run.
 * In this aspect, JavaScript is very different from another language called Java.
 * can execute not only in the browser, but also on the server, or actually on any device that has a special program called the JavaScript engine.